Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Experiments

 \subsubsection{Experiment Setup}

-\textbf{Datasets. }To evaluate the effectiveness of our \textbf{IDEA} method in real-world scenarios, we conduct experiments on eight real-world benchmark datasets that are widely used in nonstationary time series forecasting: ETT \cite{zhou2021informer}, Exchange \cite{lai2018modeling}, ILI(CDC), electricity consuming load (ECL), weather (Wetterstation), traffic and M4 \cite{makridakis2020m4}.
-More detailed descriptions of the datasets can be referred to Appendix \ref{app:dataset}.
+\textbf{Datasets. }We conduct experiments on eight real-world benchmark datasets that are widely used in nonstationary time series forecasting: ETT \cite{zhou2021informer}, Exchange \cite{lai2018modeling}, ILI(CDC), electricity consuming load (ECL), weather (Wetterstation), traffic and M4 \cite{makridakis2020m4}.
+More detailed descriptions of the datasets can be found in Appendix \ref{app:dataset}.
 We employ the same data preprocessing and split ratio in TimeNet \cite{wu2022timesnet}.
-Similarly to Koopa \cite{liu2023koopa}, for each forecasting window length $H$, we let the length of the lookback window $3H$ to make sure that each type of environment exists in the lookback window.
-Moreover, for each dataset, we consider different forecast lengths $H\in \{12, 24, 48, 72\}$.
+Following the same setting of TimesNet, for each forecasting window length $H$, we let the length of the lookback window be $H$.
+Moreover, for each dataset, we consider different forecast lengths $H\in \{48, 96, 144, 192\}$.

-\textbf{Baselines.} To evaluate the effectiveness of the proposed IDEA, we consider the following state-of-the-art deep forecasting models for time series data.
-First, we consider the methods for long-term forecasting including the TCN-based methods like TimesNet \cite{wu2022timesnet} and MICN \cite{wang2022micn}, the MLP-based methods like DLinear \cite{zeng2023transformers}, as well as the recently proposed WITRAN \cite{jia2023witran}.
+\textbf{Baselines.} We consider the following state-of-the-art deep forecasting models for time series data.
+First, we consider the methods for long-term forecasting including the TCN-based methods like TimesNet \cite{wu2022timesnet} and MICN \cite{wang2022micn}, and ModernTCN \cite{luo2024moderntcn} the MLP-based methods like DLinear \cite{zeng2023transformers}, as well as the recently proposed WITRAN \cite{jia2023witran}, iTransformer \cite{liu2023itransformer}, and FITS \cite{xu2023fits}.
 Moreover, we further consider the methods with the assumption that the temporal distribution shift occurs among instances like RevIN \cite{kim2021reversible} and Nonstationary Transformer \cite{liu2022non}.
-Finally, we compare the nonstationary forecasting methods with the assumption that temporal distribution shift occurs uniformly in each instance, like Koopa \cite{liu2023koopa} and SAN \cite{liu2023adaptive}.
-Since SAN is a framework that boosts other forecasting models, we report the results of SAN+autoformer \cite{wu2021autoformer}.
+Finally, we compare the nonstationary forecasting methods with the assumption that temporal distribution shift occurs uniformly, like Koopa \cite{liu2023koopa} and SAN \cite{liu2023adaptive}.
+We also consider the recent works for nonstationary time series forecasting like FOIL \cite{liu2024time}, SOILD \cite{liu2024timebridge}, and FAN \cite{ye2024frequency}.
 We repeat each experiment over 3 random seeds and publish the average performance.

-\textbf{Experiment Details.} We use ADAM optimizer \cite{kingma2014adam} in all experiments and report the mean squared error (MSE) and the mean absolute error (MAE) as evaluation metrics.
-All experiments are implemented by Pytorch on a single NVIDIA RTX A5000 24GB GPU.
+Please refer to Appendix \ref{app:other_exp} for more experiments.